qwertyquerty/pypresence/docs/sphinx/info/quickstart.rst

  RPC.connect() # Start the handshake loop

 **Now we need to actually set our rich presence.
 We can use the update() function for this.
-There are many options we can use, but for this we will use state:**
+There are many options we can use, but for this we will use these:**

 .. code-block:: python